Sanctions & settlements Journalists The AMF Enforcement Committee fines two individuals for insider dealing breaches

 What Changed

-- Firms/brokers
+- Firms/brokers:

-- Enhance surveillance for pump-and-dump indicators (e
+- Enhance surveillance for pump-and-dump indicators (e.g., unusual volume/price spikes, correlated recommendations).

-- Review client communications for unauthorized advice; block/blocklist suspicious patterns
+- Review client communications for unauthorized advice; block/blocklist suspicious patterns.

 Key Dates